-Apart from the new road markings, a different style bus stop, and the fact my pictures cover the same area only looking south little has change.
-However it is still as far as I am concerned makes for a really lovely highway to drive down before entering the town center more so when the tree lined dual carriageway is in full blossom… I wish I could say the same about the town of Jarrow…
+Apart from the new road markings, a different style bus stop, and the fact my pictures cover the same area only looking south little has changed.
+However, it is still as far as I am concerned makes for a really lovely highway to drive down before entering the town center more so when the tree-lined dual carriageway is in full blossom… I wish I could say the same about the town of Jarrow…

 It was and still is a lovely place to live, but sadly the area has been in the hands of a Labour stronghold for many years, so much so I do believe they (the council) have fooled themselves into thinking they will never be put out of office.
 The result is Jarrow, a National Heritage area, in and around her streets, has been allowed to deteriorate.
 With Jarrow becoming the poor relation of South Shields.

 Maybe now is a good time for the Independent, or dare I say it, Tory candidates to start knocking on doors.
-No I’m not council bashing their doing that themselves.
+No, I’m not council bashing they’re doing that themselves.
 I’m just telling it as I see it.